UPDATED for 2025

 We’ve been doing this for years, and an unknown number of websites use our widget now.
 Get it yourself!

-Our Waste-o-Meter algorithm starts with an annual amount of $1.2 billion per year of taxpayer support, which represents “official” direct annual “government” (taxpayer) funding of that government operation that we know of.
+Our Waste-o-Meter algorithm starts the year with an estimated annual amount of $1.9 billion per year of taxpayer support, which represents “official” direct annual “government” (taxpayer) funding of that government operation that we know of.
 Plus we know there are untold subsidies and various other such state entitlements that they receive directly or indirectly.

-We could add $200 million in taxpayer funding to account for the “arts” and “entertainment” and “documentaries” and other individually taxpayer-paid grants that pay for the programming that the state-owned, state-funded CBC then throws onto the multiple radio and TV channels.
+We could add $200 million in taxpayer funding to account for the “arts” and “entertainment” and “documentaries” and other individually taxpayer-paid grants and subsidies that pay for the programming that the state-owned, state-funded CBC then throws onto their multiple radio and TV channels.

 The CBC boasts of presenting lots of made-in-Canada programs but using reasonable assumptions based on sober analysis and observation and anecdotal evidence, it seems nearly no such programming is created in Canada without itself getting Canadian taxpayer funding in the form of loans, grants, tax credits, or other such subsidies.
 It adds up to hundreds of millions, on top of the “official” CBC annual bailout.